 There are two types of car repairs: the ones that are frustrating and costly and the ones that induce terror and panic.
-From engine problems to worn-out clutches, some repairs are so costly that they make you question whether it’s even worth putting that much money into the car — if you can even come up with the cash.
-The good news is that there’s often an alternative to some of the costliest repairs.
+From engine problems to worn-out clutches, some repairs are so expensive that they make you question whether it’s even worth putting that much money into the car — if you can even come up with the cash.
+The good news is that there’s often an alternative to some of the costliest common car problems that ensure your vehicle won’t drain your savings.

 Cylinders, which house pistons, are located in the engine block.
 When a cylinder goes, your car becomes expensive and immovable.
-Because disassembling the engine and putting it back together is tedious and time-consuming, replacing a cylinder can cost as much as $8,000, making it one of the most expensive repairs and one that, particularly on older cars, is rarely worth the investment.
+Disassembling the engine and putting it back together is tedious and time-consuming, and replacing a cylinder can cost as much as $200 to $300 on average without labor costs.
+Particularly on older cars, it is rarely worth the investment.

 Alternative: Replace the Whole Engine

 You don’t need to buy a new car if you have a busted cylinder.
-But, in most cases, it will cost between $3,000 and $10,000 to replace the entire engine, which gives you a brand-new set of cylinders and pistons instead of just a replacement for the one that broke.
-An engine swap will likely be cheaper and simpler than replacing a single cylinder.
+But, in most cases, it will cost between $600 to $11,000 depending on the car type and condition of the engine, according to estimates from Bridwell Automotive Center in Scottsdale, Arizona.
+An engine swap will likely be simpler and cheaper than replacing a single cylinder.
 Even if it’s not, a brand-new engine gives you so much more for a comparable price.

 Repair: Clutch Replacement

 Unless you regularly tow heavy loads or put other undue strain on your vehicle, your clutch should last for at least 50,000 miles — as many as 100,000 miles on some newer cars.
 When the clutch finally does give out, however, it can be an expensive repair.
-The average replacement is $732, although that number could soar to four digits.
+The average replacement falls between $684 and $734, not including labor costs.
+With labor costs, that number balloons to an average of $1,296 to $1,507, according to RepairPal.

 Alternative: Don’t Ride the Clutch